 It is now known as Stevia rebaudiana or stevia, for short.
 The best known natural products derived from stevia rebaudiana are glycosides such as stevioside (9.1%), rebaudioside A (3.8%), rebaudioside C (0.6%), steviolbioside (a.k.a. steviol), dihydroisosteviol (a.k.a. isosteviol), rubusoside, and dulcoside (0.3%).

-Stevia consists of approximately 80-85% percent water, protein, fiber, lipids, monosaccharides, essential oils, vitamin c, β-carotene, vitamin B2, and vitamin B1.
+Stevia consists of approximately 80-85% percent water, protein, fiber, fats, monosaccharides, essential oils, vitamin c, β-carotene, vitamin B2, and vitamin B1.

 It also contains minerals like cobalt, magnesium, iron, potassium, and phosphorus.
 Certain antioxidant compounds are also elements in stevia.

-- Decreasing the wet-to-dry ratio could inhibit abnormally large amounts of fluid from accumulating in tissues and serious leakage of fluid into the lungs.
+- Decreasing the wet-to-dry ratio inhibits abnormally large amounts of fluid from accumulating in tissues and serious leakage of fluid into the lungs

-- Atherosclerosis is the condition of plaque build up inside blood vessels.
+- Hardening of the arteries is the condition of plaque buildup inside blood vessels

-- Hypoglycemia is when the body’s blood sugar levels drop too low to adequately support the need for energy and stability.
-It plays an important role in the development of diabetes.
+- Low blood sugar is when the body’s blood sugar levels drop too low to adequately support the need for energy and stability, and plays an important role in the development of diabetes

-- Palmitates are saturated fatty acids found in natural oils and fats.
-They also cause triglyceride accumulation which affects cell metabolism.
+- Palmitates are saturated fatty acids found in natural oils and fats, and also cause triglyceride accumulation, which affects cell metabolism